User37som/libbitcoin/bx-fetch-history.md

 [BITCOIN_ADDRESS]

 Info: Get list of output points, values, and spends for a Bitcoin
 address.
-Requires an Obelisk server connection.
+Requires a Libbitcoin/Obelisk server connection.

 Options (named):